yuuume/Phone-SOCP_Annotation/Category System.md

 An entity label can refer to the whole phone (e.g. Apple iPhone 15), its tangible components (e.g. screen) and abstract parts (e.g. resolution), the manufacturing company (e.g. Apple) or the services it provides (e.g. pre- and after-sales customer support).
 An attribute label denotes the specific qualities or characteristics associated with each entity label.
-Table~\ref{tab:entity_label} and table~\ref{tab:attribute_label} respectively show 16 predefined entity labels and 8 predefined attribute labels, along with their descriptions.
+The following tables respectively show 16 predefined entity labels and 8 predefined attribute labels, along with their descriptions.
 <br>
 Entity Label(16) | Description
 ----| ----